mahttchoo/Courseflow-Flowchart-Generator/README.md

 ![image](https://user-images.githubusercontent.com/94164990/226266583-35ca4be2-82e8-44f1-9fad-9184ca807e50.png)

 - Just like with the output.txt file, the results for the flowchart files that are created will change depending on if there are constraints.
 Each time the project is run, it will create a flowchart with edges (edges_picture.ppm) and a flowchart without edges (no_edges_picture.ppm) since the edges can cross over the courses and make it hard to read.
-- Please open this ppm viewer (https://www.cs.rhodes.edu/welshc/COMP141_F16/ppmReader.html) and then select the no_edges_picture.ppm or edges_picture.ppm file.
+- Please open this ppm viewer (https://www.cs.rhodes.edu/welshc/COMP141_F16/ppmReader.html) and then select the no_edges_picture.ppm or edges_picture.ppm file to view it.
 ![image](https://user-images.githubusercontent.com/94164990/226267737-f931db2f-7bdb-4845-8a53-0cddae4bcf05.png)
 ![image](https://user-images.githubusercontent.com/94164990/226267829-e38245f8-586e-46b6-a1dd-d724316fd025.png)